dynac-source/DYNAC-download-V7R1/README.md

 # DYNAC-download
 **DYNAC DOWNLOAD PAGE for DYNAC V7R1, a Multiparticle Beam Simulation Code for linacs and beam transport lines.**
-LINUX/MAC and WINDOWS downloads for the simulation code DYNAC V7R1 can be found on this page.
+LINUX, MAC and WINDOWS downloads for the simulation code DYNAC V7R1 can be found on this page.
 Instructions for installation after downloading are in the file: [readme.txt](https://github.com/dynac-source/DYNAC-download/files/6633754/readme.txt).
 This file is also contained in the full package below.

 **MODIFICATIONS PERTAINING TO DYNAC V7R1 (1-May-2020)**
 Modifications to DYNAC V7R1 (text file) [modV7R1.txt](https://github.com/dynac-source/DYNAC-download/files/6633795/modV7R1.txt)